Do you ever ask yourself:

 First (per research), recruiters look for candidates with experience that matches their job posting.
 Finding those people makes the hiring managers they support love them.

-You can even start with your contact information by adding an on-point credential after your name.
+Start with your contact information by adding an on-point credential after your name.

-Here’s a pro tip: Weave experience that’s relevant to the job into the text of your resume, not the skills section.
+Then (pay attention!), weave experience that’s relevant to the job into the text of your resume, not the skills section.

 Use Truthful Resume Information

-If you want your resume to be credible, don’t use squishy adjectives and adverbs to describe yourself.
+Also important, if you want your resume to be credible, don’t use squishy adjectives and adverbs to describe yourself.
 When writing a resume, stick to facts (see an example of how to do that here).

 Beyond grabbing recruiters’ attention with your relevant experience, give them a good reader experience.